TommyMart/QuizNight_Terminal_App/readme.md

 ![Topic High Scores](images/highscores.png)

 Accessible by entering 2 from the main menu is the topic high scores table.
-Here any user on the device can view the top 3 highest scores for each topic and the username of the user who achieved the scores.
-Luckily, high scores are not just viewable fto the current username signed in but for all usernames, allowing users to compete against one and other for top top!
+Here, any user on the device can view the top 3 highest scores for each topic and the username of the user who achieved the score.
+Luckily, high scores are not just viewable for the current username signed in but for all usernames, allowing users to compete against one and other for the top spot!

-The image above only shows Tommy's scores because at this stage they are the only user to have played any quiz, and if no quiz has been played the high scores table is not shown, instead the user is notified that there are no quiz scores to be displayed.
+The image above only shows Tommy's scores because at this stage they are the only user to have played any quiz.
+If no quiz has been played the high scores table is not shown, instead the user is notified that there are no quiz scores to be displayed.

 ## Quick Start Random Quiz